sai-ydev/100_days_of_hardware/README.md

 This is a repo to track 100 days of hardware fun

 ## Day 111
-Registered as participants for Arduino and Helium IoT for impact contest
+Registered as participants for Arduino and Helium IoT for impact contest\
+Soldered MAX30205 boards